No Tags Found!

 From India, Madras

-My two cents: HR really need to identify key resources of the company and during hard times/cost cuts we need to make sure that those key resources understand these steps or they are taken care of :) Otherwise they will be first one to leave
+My two cents: HR really needs to identify key resources of the company.
+During hard times or cost cuts, we need to make sure that those key resources understand these steps or are taken care of.
+Otherwise, they will be the first ones to leave.

 From India, Mumbai